redbadger/awesome-badger/chriswhealy/InsideJavaScript/Type Coercion/3/README.md

 const isJsObject  = isOfType("Object")
 ```

 If you're running JavaScript in NodeJS, there are two special system objects that return their name rather than their type when you use this `typeOf` function: `process` and `global`.
-Hence it is worthwhile creating two more predicate functions:
+Hence it is worthwhile creating two more predicate functions that handle these specific cases:

 ```javascript
 // The NodeJS objects 'global' and 'process' return their own names when asked their type